 Photo credit: Cindy Hill

 Fortin holds a Master of Fine Arts, Studio Art degree from the University of Guelph (Guelph, ON) and completed an interdisciplinary Bachelor of Fine Arts at Nova Scotia College of Art and Design (NSCAD) University (Halifax, NS).
 Fortin has participated as a full-time artist-in-residence at Harbourfront Centre (Toronto, ON), Maison des métiers d’art de Québec (Québec City, QC) and Est-Nord-Est (Saint-Jean-Port-Joli, QC).
-She has received funding and awards from the Ontario Arts Council, the Toronto Arts Council, Craft Ontario, Harbourfront Centre, the University of Guelph and the Canadian Federation of University Women.
-Fortin’s studio is located in Guelph, Ontario, on the traditional territory of the Mississaugas of the Credit First Nation (Anishinaabe), within the Dish With One Spoon Wampum covenant territory held in partnership with the Haudenosaunee Confederacy and the historic lands of the Attiwonderonk peoples.
+Fortin works in Guelph, Ontario, the treaty lands and territory of the Mississaugas of the Credit First Nation, and the traditional lands of the Attiwonderonk and the Haudenosaunee.